umuthakandemir/WhisperLink/README.md

 ![WhisperLink Logo](https://raw.githubusercontent.com/umuthakandemir/WhisperLink/refs/heads/master/app/src/main/res/drawable/applogo.png)

 ## 📱 About
+> **Note:** This project is still under development.
+Features such as push notifications, message read status, and profile activity are not yet implemented.

 **WhisperLink** is a modern chat application that allows people to communicate easily.
 If one of your contacts is using this application, you can automatically send messages to them.
 It features a user-friendly interface similar to WhatsApp, providing fast and reliable communication.